AmritShokar/Selection-Test/README.md

 # Freshworks Studio Fulll Stack Selection Test

-This code base contains both the client and the server
+Code base for the Freshworks full stack developer selection test.
+This code base contains both the client and the server.

 ### Prerequisites
 - - - -